-Having personally experienced the effectiveness of Counselling, I decided to train as a therapeutic counsellor.
-I chose Integrative Humanistic Counselling because the teachings were attuned to my values and beliefs.
+Having had a personal experience of the effectiveness of counselling, I decided to train as a therapeutic counsellor.
+From various models of counselling, I chose the Integrative Humanistic Counselling model because the teachings were attuned to my values and beliefs.

-The Humanistic approach is to value the uniqueness of each individual and through counselling aim to empower individuals to find solutions or how to minimize, their difficulties.
-My integrative counselling course was a study of three humanistic approaches:
+The Humanistic approach is to value the uniqueness of each individual and through counselling aim to empower individuals to resolving their presenting issues and minimizing their difficulties.
+My Integrative counselling course consisted of three humanistic approaches:

-Being a Generic Integrated Therapeutic Counsellor, I am trained to tackle a wide range of issues.
-I can offer support and be of an assistance in most presenting issues including :
+Being a generic counsellor, I am trained to tackle a wide range of issues.
+I can offer support and be of assitance in most presenting issues including :

 Apart from face-to-face counselling, I can provide counselling through phone calls, emails, Zoom, Webex, Google meet, Whatsapp, and Facebook Messenger.
 In any method of counselling used, I adhere to my British Association for Counseling and Psychotherapy (BACP) Ethical Principles and Code of Practice, maintaining strict boundaries and confidentiality.

 Alternatively please provide your contact details and we will get in touch with you.